-I was the founding editor of the peer-reviewed journal Chiropractic Technique and serve on the editorial review board of Clinical Chiropractic.
+I am the founding editor of the peer-reviewed journal Chiropractic Technique and serve on the editorial review board of Clinical Chiropractic.
 I have co-authored two textbooks, Chiropractic Technique Principles and Procedures and Mechanically Assisted Manipulation: The Distraction Techniques both by Mosby Publishing.
 I have also served as a consultant to Medicare and as a site team member for the Council on Chiropractic Education.

 Textbooks and book chapters:

 Bergmann TF, Peterson DH.
 Chiropractic Technique Principles and Procedures.
 3rd ed.
 Mosby, Inc; 2010.

 Bergmann T. Principles of manipulation in sports medicine.
 In: Hyde TE, Gengenbach MS. Conservative Management of Sports Injuries.
 2nd ed.
 Sudbury, MA: Jones and Bartlett Publishers; 2007:5.

 Bergmann T. Chiropractic Technique.
 In: Gatterman MI.
 Foundations of Chiropractic Subluxation.
 2nd ed.
 St. Louis, MO: Mosby, 2005.

 Bergmann TF, Davis, PT.
 Mechanically Assisted Manipulation: The Distraction Techniques.
 1st ed.
 Mosby, Inc; 1997.

 Larson L, Bergmann TF.
 Taking the fall: the etiology and prevention of falls in the elderly.
 Clinical Chiropractic.
 2008;11(3):148.